How to Get to Niue

 Cruises to Niue

 For a quick visit to Niue, an alternative way to get to the island is on a South Pacific cruise.
-Less than five cruise companies offer cruises to Niue, including Windstar Cruises, Silversea Cruises, Holland America Line and Noble Caledonia.
+Less than five cruise companies offer cruises to Niue, including Seabourn and Holland America Line.
 The port of call is Alofi, the island’s capital.
+Find out more about these cruises in The Cruises That Visit Niue.

-Cruises to Niue depart from either Auckland (New Zealand), Papeete (Tahiti) or Lautoka (Fiji).
-Most cruises are small-ship cruises with less than 200 passengers.
-All of the cruises use Zodiac boats to get between the ship and Alofi’s wharf.
+Cruises to Niue depart from either Sydney (Australia), San Fransisco (US), San Diego (US) or Vancouver (Canada).
+All of the cruises use zodiac boats to get between the ship and Alofi’s wharf.
 Due to the rocky nature of the island, cruise passengers can only disembark at Niue if the weather and the swell are safe enough.
 Often visits to Niue are cancelled in bad weather.

 Learn more about cruising to Niue in The Guide to Taking a Cruise to Niue.